lkhangkv1995/crop_patch/README.md

-This folder used to make patch cropping given a case with contained files:
+This repository used to make a utility pipeline for patch-cropping given a case with contained files:
-	+One .svs file for WSI
+	-One .svs file for whole slide image (WSI)
-	+One .xml file for "Polygon" annotation
+	-One .xml file for "Polygon" annotation